msu-anthropology/anp412-webmapping-lab/README.md

 ### Adding a Marker to your Map

-Once you've got your map displaying properly, adding a marker is actullay failry easy (really only one step).
+Once you've got your map displaying properly, adding a marker is actullay fairly easy (really only one step).

-1\. **Below** the block of code you closed out in step 8 above (in the `<script>` section, enter:
+1\. **Below** the block of code you closed out in step 8 above (in the `<script>` section), enter:

 `var marker = L.marker([51.494417, -0.223022]).addTo(map);`

 This is some javascript that tells the browser to create a marker and add it to the map at the coordinates (in lat and long) between the square brackets.
 The syntax for the lat/long is identical to the syntax you used to decide the location where the map would initiailly load.
-In this case, we're used `51.494417, -0.223022`, but you can use absolutley anything you want.
-One thing to remember is that if the initial load locatio for the map is different from where you are loading the marker, the user won't be able to see the marker, they'll have to pan/zoom around to find it.
+In this case, we've used `51.494417, -0.223022`, but you can use absolutley anything you want.
+One thing to remember is that if the initial load location for the map is different from where you are loading the marker, the user won't be able to see the marker, they'll have to zoom out/pan around to find it.

 ### Adding a Popup to the Marker

-Say you want a little pop-uo to open when the user clicks on the marker you've added to provide some information about that location.
+Say you want a little pop-up to open when the user clicks on the marker you've added, to provide some information about that location.
 How do you do that?
 Its actually quite simple - just one single line of Javascript.

 1\. **Below** the line of code you added in the previous section, enter: